 Hey guys!
 Thanks for hanging in with me over this extended break.
 I’m going to write a separate post about this little break and what I’ve learned, but as promised, here is the post on how we sold our house so quickly, and above asking price.

-I’m gonna tell you, the secret lies in 3 things that we actually got right.
+All of that is important, no doubt, but I’m gonna tell you, the secret lies in 3 things that you might not have thought about.
 It’s 1- finding a kick-booty agent that knows your local market; 2- awesome listing pictures; and 3- making your house feel like home for potential buyers

 A little background.
 Our area is in a bit of a revitalization right now.
 Our school system is amazing.
 In just a few years, through the dedication of our truly wonderful school system staff, our graduation rate has increased from the mid-50’s (yes, only around 50% of students in our school system graduated) to over 90%!
 Now, because of the excellent schools and still affordable real estate, people are flocking to this area.
 So that definitely helped us sell.

 That being said, there are many houses around of similar size, price, etc., that have been on the market for months.
 So let’s get to how we sold so quickly and above asking!

 So you always see advertisements for these high profile real estate agents who have a million listings.
 I see these ads for agents that are all the way in Atlanta, an hour and a half away from here.
 Then I see folks with their signs in the yard, and they sit forever.

 We’ve sold 3 houses, and each time we’ve used the same agents, who are from our community and have worked here for years.
 They know our area.
 They know what’s important to area buyers and how we should and shouldn’t spend our money in preparing our home to sell.
 And, they know how to price homes competitively so they sell fast, but for top dollar.